kraebsli/renamemoodlefeedbackfiles/README.md

 column 3: id number (Matrikelnummer)

-The Worksheet should be called table.csv.
+The Worksheet should be called tabelle.csv.

 The line  ids=ids.replace('Teilnehmer/in',''); should be adapted according to the language settings of your moodle course, e.g. Participant in english.